 Suddenly, while we were talking, her eyes lit up, like she had had an inspired idea!
 She explained that she was looking for a lodger or tenant as she lived in a large, empty house and she offered me the chance to rent a room in her house which I gratefully accepted.

-For the next three years, I lived in central Berlin with this enormously wise, kind and intelligent Professor.
-She challenged and motivated me to study as hard as I could, as at one point I had considered dropping out because I was rather out of my depth in some of the technical detail of the course, and when I finally graduated, she was cheering the loudest at my Graduation Ceremony.
+For the next three years, I lived in central Berlin with this incredibly wise, kind and intelligent professor.
+She challenged and motivated me to study as hard as I could, as at one point I had considered dropping out because I was rather out of my depth in some of the technical detail of the course, and when I finally graduated, she was cheering the loudest at my graduation ceremony.

 Examiner: Is higher education too expensive in your country?

 Alice: I think that it is very costly to go into higher education in my country.
 Prices rose dramatically a few years ago, making it extremely difficult for most people to afford it.
 Tuition fees are largely funded by loans which need to be repaid over a working life time, but while spending thousands on education is worth every penny, it can, as a consequence, bring years of debt to a student and their family.
 In today’s society, no one is guaranteed to get a good job straight after university, so these course fee debts often continue to follow them around for life.

 Examiner: What advantages do universities bring to society?

 Bolore: I think that there are many positive things that universities or further education colleges can offer communities and neighbourhoods around them.
 They bring students into the area for one, which means housing will be in demand.
 They will spend money on food, go out to eat and socialise and invest in books (new as well as second-hand) for their course, making the town or city a buzzing hub of student life.
 The students themselves benefit from having a high level of education, which can then be translated into skills in the workplace, keeping society progressing and the economy profitable with their increased skills and knowledge.